JamesRobertSutcliffe/fc-application/README.md

 # project-gallery

-to do:
+to do now:

+1 - Add blog widget below on home page
+3 - Add box on about page saying how I like blogging to help myself learn and share knowledge - link to in depth blog about journey
+4 - possibly add link to game on homepage?
-3 - add colour switchers
+5 - add colour switchers
-4 - add game to gallery / address other gallery notes below 6 - add blog to page (homepage)
+6 - add game to gallery / address other gallery notes below

 Gallery:
 - add more projects - weather app / frontend portfolio / fruit basket